kenhkan/noflo-pg/README.md

 Whether PostgreSQL returns any row or not, it sends to the 'OUT' port.
 If there's an error, it sends it to the 'ERROR' port.

-Note that since this is an asynchronous operation, almost always should you group the input with a unique ID as the output would inherit the grouping for you to identify the output against the input.
+Note that since this is an asynchronous operation, you must provide a token which would group the output for you to identify the output corresponding to your input.

 Feel free to create as many instances of `pg/Client`.
 All queries are pooled in a single connection.